Last updated: February 17, 2023

 One of the best parts of the Bondi to Coogee walk is the section between Dunningham Reserve north of Coogee Beach and Trenerry Reserve in South Coogee.

-The coastal views are very pretty, and with several cafes, picnic areas and a playground along the way, Coogee Beach is a great destination for a pram-friendly walk.
+The coastal views are very pretty, and with several cafes, picnic areas and a playground, Coogee Beach is an excellent destination for a scenic, pram-friendly walking session.

-Located only 6km from the Sydney CBD, Cremorne Point is a leafy harbourside suburb in the lower north shore.
-The circuit walk starts and ends at the Cremorne Point Wharf with an optional detour to Cremorne Reserve and the Robertons Point Lookout.
+Located only 6km from the Sydney CBD, Cremorne Point is a leafy harbourside suburb on the lower north shore.
+Follow the 3km trail clockwise (or anti-clockwise), and within 90 minutes, you’ll be back at the wharf.

-Please note that the northern part of the loop does have a few steep sections and some stairs.
-The southern part of the loop is flat and very pram friendly.
+Please note that the northern part of the walk (where the path goes through suburban streets) has a few steep sections and stairs, and that part is not pram-friendly.